Our 87th Season: 2022-2023

 In our 87th Season, "The Power of Music," NSCS demonstrated the power of music to help us express who we are; to bring our families and communities together; and to move our emotions.

-On November 13, 2022, NSCS presented "To Sit and Dream," a program curated and conducted by Assistant Conductor TIerra Whetstone-Christian.
-The repertoire was comprised of music by black composers, including Rosephanye Powell, Adrian Dunn, Mark Miller, and Florence Price.
+On November 13, 2022, NSCS presented "To Sit and Dream," a program curated and conducted by Assistant Conductor TIerra Whetstone.
+The repertoire was comprised of music by Black composers, including Rosephanye Powell, Adrian Dunn, Mark Miller, and Florence Price.
 We were joined by powerhouse soprano Felicia Patton.

 On March 4-5, 2023, our special guests, the Folk/Indie group The Heartstrings Project brought their delightful sound and innovative songs to the North Shore.
 Their goal is to foster Peace, Resilience, and Well-Being within all communities.
-Repertoire included original songs and arrangements of traditional and contemporary folk songs including “Will the Circle Be Unbroken”, “Bridge Over Troubled Water”, “Teach Your Children Well” and various collaborations between Heartstrings and NSCS.
+Repertoire included original songs and arrangements of traditional and contemporary folk songs and various collaborations between Heartstrings and NSCS.
 The weekend included a free community workshop on Saturday for all ages and stages, and the workshop participants were invited to sing with us in the Sunday concert's finale.

 NSCS finished the season on June 4, 2023, with Handel's majestic oratorio for double choir, "Solomon," supported by full professional orchestra and featuring countertenor Daniel Taylor in the title role and Rosalind Lee as the Queen/Queen of Sheba.
-Composed 275 years ago, this dramatic work tells the story of wise King Solomon and features “The Arrival of the Queen of Sheba”!
 Marin Tack (soprano and Donald Chen Young Artist Award Winner), Sarah Ponder (mezzo), and Tyler Lee (tenor) sang the supporting roles.

-On November 13, 2022, NSCS presented "To Sit and Dream," a program curated and conducted by Assistant Conductor TIerra Whetstone-Christian.
-The repertoire was comprised of music by black composers, including Rosephanye Powell, Adrian Dunn, Mark Miller, and Florence Price.
+On November 13, 2022, NSCS presented "To Sit and Dream," a program curated and conducted by Assistant Conductor TIerra Whetstone.
+The repertoire was comprised of music by Black composers, including Rosephanye Powell, Adrian Dunn, Mark Miller, and Florence Price.
 We were joined by powerhouse soprano Felicia Patton.

 On March 4-5, 2023, our special guests, the Folk/Indie group The Heartstrings Project brought their delightful sound and innovative songs to the North Shore.
 Their goal is to foster Peace, Resilience, and Well-Being within all communities.
-Repertoire included original songs and arrangements of traditional and contemporary folk songs including “Will the Circle Be Unbroken”, “Bridge Over Troubled Water”, “Teach Your Children Well” and various collaborations between Heartstrings and NSCS.
+Repertoire included original songs and arrangements of traditional and contemporary folk songs and various collaborations between Heartstrings and NSCS.
 The weekend included a free community workshop on Saturday for all ages and stages, and the workshop participants were invited to sing with us in the Sunday concert's finale.

 NSCS finished the season on June 4, 2023, with Handel's majestic oratorio for double choir, "Solomon," supported by full professional orchestra and featuring countertenor Daniel Taylor in the title role and Rosalind Lee as the Queen/Queen of Sheba.
-Composed 275 years ago, this dramatic work tells the story of wise King Solomon and features “The Arrival of the Queen of Sheba”!
 Marin Tack (soprano and Donald Chen Young Artist Award Winner), Sarah Ponder (mezzo), and Tyler Lee (tenor) sang the supporting roles.

 Our 86th Season: 2021-2022